 Previous Community Grants have supported community gardens, walking tours, artistic performances, public art, and little free libraries.
 For 2021, we are looking for projects that:

 - Build social networks and connection among neighbors

 - Develop and sustain strong relationships that persist over time and experience

 - Enhance the role of shared public spaces as community anchors

 - Help people collaborate in order to identify goals, solve problems, or make group decisions

 - Share traditions with community members

-We also consider whether the project will serve marginalized communities, provide geographic spread across Rhode Island, and align with available funds.
+We also consider whether the project will serve and/or be led by historically marginalized communities, provide geographic spread across Rhode Island, and align with available funds.